Bedouin: Syria

 The Syrian Desert was the original homeland of the Arab Bedouin tribes which have been mentioned as far back as the Neo-Assyrian era where they're referred to by Tiglath-Pileser III as being among the Syrians integrated into the Assyrian administrative system.
 Today there are over a million Bedouin living in Syria, making a living herding sheep and goats.
 The largest Bedouin clan in Syria is called Ruwallah who are part of the 'Anizzah' tribe.
 Another famous branch of the Anizzah tribe is the two distinct groups of Hasana and S'baa who largely arrived from the Arabian peninsula in the 18th century.

 Herding among the Bedouin was common until the late 1950s, when it effectively ended during a severe drought from 1958 to 1961.
 Due to the drought, many Bedouin were forced to give up herding for standard jobs.
 Another factor was the formal annulling of the Bedouin tribes' legal status in Syrian law in 1958, along with attempts of the ruling Ba'ath Party regime to wipe out tribalism.
 Preferences for customary law ('urf) in contrast to state law (qanun) have been informally acknowledged and tolerated by the state in order to avoid having its authority tested in the tribal territories.
 In 1982 the al-Assad family turned to the Bedouin tribe leaders for assistance during the Muslim Brotherhood uprising against al-Assad government (see 1982 Hama massacre).
 The Bedouin sheikhs' decision to support Hafez al-Assad led to a change in attitude on the part of the government that permitted the Bedouin leadership to manage and transform critical state development efforts supporting their own status, customs and leadership.

+There are numerous types of Bedouins in Syria:

+Hourani Bedouins, which are from the Daraa Governorate & Quneitra Governorate, these Bedouins are closely related to Jordanians.

+Mesopotamian Bedouins, which are from East and South of the Aleppo Governorate, Raqqa Governorate, Al-Hasakah Governorate & Deir ez-Zor Governorate, these Bedouins are closely related to Iraqis.

+There are also a few Bedouin tribes in the Rif Dimashq Governorate, Homs Governorate, and Hama Governorate.

+Many Syrians have some Arab origin if not predominantly Arab.
+Religion does not play a role in the genetic makeup of a Syrian.
+There are Christian Syrians who have a more predominant Arab origin than Muslim Syrians.
+Therefore many Syrians have some sort of Bedouin Arab origin, since Arabs migrated from Yemen and Saudi Arabia into Syria.

-As a result of the Syrian Civil War some Bedouins became refugees and found shelter in Jordan, Turkey, Lebanon, and other states.
+As a result of the Syrian Civil War, some Bedouins became refugees and found shelter in Jordan, Turkey, Lebanon, and other states.